Aantrreksh/sql-query/sqlref/sql_functions.md

 count_min_sketch(col, eps, confidence, seed) - Returns a count-min sketch of a column with the indicated esp, confidence, and seed.
-The result is an array of bytes, which can be de-serialized to a
-<code>CountMinSketch</code> before usage.
-Count-min sketch is a probabilistic data structure that is used for
-cardinality estimation by using sublinear space.
+The result is an array of bytes, which can be de-serialized to a `CountMinSketch` before usage.
+Count-min sketch is a probabilistic data structure that is used for cardinality estimation by using sublinear space.